afoxman/rnts-example/README.md

 To avoid having "forked" references to the various NPM package names in code, the react-native bundler maps imports of `react-native` to the target out-of-tree platform package.
 For Windows, `import 'react-native'` becomes `import 'react-native-windows'`.

 TypeScript should support a similar mechanism, but only for type-checking and IntelliSense.
-Emitted code should not show the substituted module name.
+Emitted code should preserve the original imported module name.

 ```jsonc
 // Per-Platform TSConfig